PaddlePaddle/PaddleSleeve/AdvBox/AEs_detection/README.md

          ```python
          python model_retrain.py
          ```
       **Step-2** Generate the adversarial examples corresponding to the baseline model and save them in npy format.
 Here we use pgd attack algorithm.
+The attack algorithms are cited from `PaddleSleeve/AdvBox/attacks`.
          ```python
          python generate_adv.py
          ```